JEK-III/DPLandscapePaper/DP_Landscape_Roadmap.md

 # How does a data publication become Available, Citable, and Trustworthy? #

 ## Available
+###Now
+publish = 'make public'
+you don't have to email the author.
+As a practical matter, almost always means available over the internet.
+It is entirely possible to publish data to a limited access repository, analagous to a closed-access journal subscription.

+###The Future
+The idea of future access via preservation in Libraries, etc. has been baked into scientific publishing from the start.
+In the digital era, it's more complicated.
-In general, data can't be conisdered to be published unless it is deposited in a trustworthy repository What makes a repository "trustworthy" is up to you.
+In general, data can't be conisdered to be published unless it is deposited in a trustworthy repository.
+Repositories come in two main flavors: institutional (Merritt, PURR) and disciplinary (GenBank, tDAR)

+What makes a repository "trustworthy" is up to you.
 On one extreme are TRAC/TDR certified repositories.
 However, certification is a complex and time-consuming process, so many repositories don't do it.
+Other, less onerous certification scemes exist: Data Stamp, whatever.
-One can judge by the organization running the repository: government bodies and large universites might be trustworthy.  (but the effect of last fall's shutdown on PubMed shows that they may not) registries such as re3data [#pampel_making_2013] and BioSharing
+One can judge by the organization running the repository: government bodies and large universites might be trustworthy.

-Available means that you don't have to email the author.
-It is entirely possible to publish data to a limited access repository, analagous to a closed-access journal subscription.
+(but the effect of last fall's shutdown on PubMed shows that they may not)

-Sustainablility becomes a serious concern when you look out further than a decade.
+registries such as re3data [#pampel_making_2013] and BioSharing Sustainablility becomes a serious concern when you look out further than a decade.